 Occasionally students are allowed to wear non-uniform dress at specific events (e.g., Fall Retreat).
 On such occasions students are expected to dress appropriately and modestly.
 Clothing must be clean and free of rips and tears.
 Tank tops, halter tops, and midriff cut tops are not allowed.
-Students are not to wear clothing containing inappropriate language or humor, or that displays advertisements for music bands, alcohol, or cigarettes.
+Students are not to wear clothing containing inappropriate language or humor, or that displays advertisements for music bands, movies or TV shows, alcohol, or cigarettes.